ja88a/account-updates-ingestion/README.md

     Account Update Ingestor implementation: refer to [AccountUpdateIngestor](./src/account-ingestor/event-ingestor/AccountUpdateIngestor.ts)

-4. Service **Events Handler**: Services responsible for performing specific handling of ingested event, per their type & info.
+4. Service **Events Handler**: Services responsible for performing specific handling of ingested account updates, per their type & info.

-    The event handler services are registered to a given events ingestor service in order for their async processing to be triggered on the ingestion of new events.
+    The update handler services are registered to a given events ingestor service in order for their async processing to be triggered on the ingestion of new events.

     2 implementations of this service type are available:
     * one dedicated to triggering callbacks, which expiration time is expressed by the Account Update events